Nova-UTD/Nova-UTD.github.io/join.md

 ### Developer
 If applying for a developer position, please see our instructions [here](/fall-recruiting/dev-samples).

+### Web Developer
+Please send us examples of your previous work in web development, including but not limited to websites, web applications, GUIs, telemetry dashboards, and sensor data visualization.

 ### Vehicle engineer
 Please send us examples of your previous work, such as schematics, 3D models, and/or firmware code.
 If your work includes additions from other people (e.g. teammates), be sure to mention this.